 Monrovia is committed to growing the healthiest plants and making a positive impact on the environment.
 We achieve this through growing practices based primarily on natural processes.
 We are constantly reviewing and refining methods to ensure we are using the safest and most effective practices that align with nature.

-We recycle 90% of our irrigation runoff at our four growing locations, which saves 2.5 billion gallons of water per year.
+We recycle 95% of our irrigation runnoff at each of our four growing locations, which saves 2.5 billion gallons of water per year.
 We combat weed growth by hand and through organic mulches, reducing the amount of herbicides required.
-We have reduced our use of neonicotinoid pesticides by more than 66% in the last 4 years using an integrated pest management system including beneficial insects and other cultural controls.
+We have completely eliminated the use of neonicotinoid pesticides in 2019 using an integrated pest management system including beneficial insects and other cultural controls.

 Monrovia means Green

 We seek to lead the industry in the reduction of pesticides by using beneficial insects, natural microorganisms and organic mulches.
-We recycle more than 95% of our irrigation water and we monitor underground water to prevent harmful intrusions.
-And we promote conscientious water practices in home gardens through educational outreach and cooperative work with state agencies.
+In addition to our water recycling efforts, we monitor underground water to prevent harmful intrusions and we promote conscientious water practices in home gardens through educational outreach and cooperative work with state agencies.

 We are the proud recipient of the Environmental Protection Agency’s prestigious EPA Evergreen Award, which recognizes outstanding pollution prevention efforts.
 By establishing innovative, environmentally endurable practices – from recycling water and organic waste, to using beneficial insects to manage pests – we are able to grow plants more responsibly.